1. Going to all your kids’ games. Or at least most of them, if you can.

 Janis B. Meredith, sports mom and coach's wife, writes a sports parenting blog called jbmthinks.com.
 Her new booklet 11 Habits for Healthy and Positive Sports Parents is available on Amazon.

-Nicholas Lee 11 months ago
+Nicholas Lee about 1 year ago

 Thanks for pointing out the fix, updated!

-John Shields about 1 year ago
+John Shields over 1 year ago

 Please fix this typo...it changes the entire point!